 |Walvoord, John F., and Zuck, Roy B., The Bible Knowledge Commentary, (Wheaton, Illinois: Scripture Press Publications, Inc.) 1983, 1985.|

-If the Crucifixion was in A.D.
-30 and Paul's Conversion was as early as A.D.
-34 and his first meeting in Jerusalem was around A.D.
-37, then we could see that the time between the event of Christ's crucifixion and Paul receiving the information about His death, burial, and resurrection (in Jerusalem) would be as short as seven years (five if we use the earlier date).
+If the Crucifixion was in 30 A.D., Paul's Conversion was as early as 34 A.D., and his first meeting in Jerusalem was around 37 A.D., then we could see that the time between the event of Christ's crucifixion and Paul receiving the information about His death, burial, and resurrection (in Jerusalem) would be as short as seven years (five if we use the earlier date).
 That is a very short period of time and hardly long enough for legend to creep in and corrupt the story.
 This is especially important since the apostles were alive and spoke with Paul.
-They were eyewitness' accounts to Christ's death, burial, and post-death appearances.
+They were eyewitness accounts to Christ's death, burial, and post-death appearances.
 Paul himself had seen the Lord Jesus prior to His death and after His resurrection (Acts 9).
-Paul's account agreed with the other Apostles' account, and Paul wrote it down in 1 Cor.
+Paul's account agreed with the other Apostles' account and Paul wrote it down in 1 Cor.
 15 around the year 54.

 We must note here that some critics of the Bible claim that there is no extrabiblical evidence of Christ (not true) and that because of it, He didn't exist.
 The sword cuts both ways.
 If they can say that Jesus' events aren't real because there is no extrabiblical evidence mentioning them, then we can also say that since there are no extrabiblical accounts refuting the death, burial, and resurrection of Christ, then it must be true.
 In other words, lack of extrabiblical writings does not prove that Christ did not live and did not die.